Equities

 • Common stock typically includes voting rights, allowing shareholders to influence major corporate decisions.

-The life of an equity share begins when a private company decides to raise capital to expand.
-It does this through an **Initial Public Offering (IPO)**, selling shares to the public for the first time.
-Once issued, these shares trade on the "secondary market"—stock exchanges like the NYSE or Nasdaq. **The Mechanism of Value:** The price of a stock is determined by supply and demand in the short term, but in the long run, it is driven by the company's fundamental performance.
-The intrinsic value of equity is theoretically the "Present Value" of all future cash flows the company will generate for its shareholders. * **Earnings Growth:** As a company sells more products and becomes more profitable, its earnings per share (EPS) rise, typically driving the stock price up. * **Dividends:** Mature, profitable companies often pay out a portion of their earnings directly to shareholders as cash dividends. * **Buybacks:** Companies may use excess cash to buy back their own shares from the market, reducing the supply and increasing the value of the remaining shares. **Priority of Claims:** It is crucial to understand where equity sits in the capital structure.
-Equity is a **"residual claim."** If a company goes bankrupt, its assets are sold to pay off debts.
-Secured creditors (banks) get paid first, then bondholders, then preferred stockholders.
-Common stockholders (equity owners) get paid last—often receiving pennies on the dollar or nothing at all.
+The life of a publicly traded equity share typically begins when a successful private company decides it needs to raise significant capital to expand its operations or enter new markets.
+It does this through a process known as an Initial Public Offering (IPO), where it sells shares to the general public for the first time.
+Once these shares are issued, they begin to trade on what is known as the "secondary market"—global stock exchanges such as the New York Stock Exchange (NYSE) or the Nasdaq.
+The Mechanism of Value: While the price of a stock is determined by the simple laws of supply and demand in the short term, over the long run, it is driven almost entirely by the company's fundamental performance and profitability.
+The intrinsic value of equity is theoretically the "Present Value" of every future cash flow that the company will generate for its shareholders over its entire life. - Realized Earnings Growth: As a company successfully sells more products and becomes more efficient and profitable, its earnings per share (EPS) will rise, which typically serves as the primary driver for a rising stock price over time. - Direct Cash Dividends: Mature and highly profitable companies often choose to pay out a specific portion of their quarterly or annual earnings directly to their shareholders as cash dividends. - Strategic Share Buybacks: Companies may also use their excess cash to buy back their own shares from the open market, which reduces the total supply of shares and increases the relative value of the remaining shares.
+Priority of Claims and the Capital Stack: It is also crucial for every investor to understand exactly where equity sits in a company's capital structure.
+Equity is considered a residual claim on the business.
+This means that if a company ever goes bankrupt or is liquidated, its assets are sold off to pay its obligations in a very specific order.
+Secured creditors (like banks) are paid first, followed by bondholders, and then preferred stockholders.
+Common stockholders (the equity owners) are paid last—often receiving only pennies on the dollar or, more commonly, nothing at all.

 Key Characteristics of Common Stock